Privacy & Data Protection

 What Information I Collect

-When you contact me, book a session, or work with me, I may collect:
+When you contact me, book a session, or work with me, I will collect:

-- Your name, contact details (email, phone number, address if relevant)
+- Your name, date of birth, contact details (email, phone number, address for online sessions)

 - Notes I make after sessions (factual and minimal)